 - claimed asylum - GOV.UK in the UK and are waiting for a decision (known as ‘part 6’)

 - been refused asylum in the UK (known as ‘section 4’)

 A 2-year-old you care for may also get free childcare if your household income is £15,400 a year or less after tax, and you have either:

 - leave to remain with ‘no recourse to public funds’ on family or private life grounds - GOV.UK

 - the right to live in the UK because you are the main carer of a British citizen (known as a ‘Zambrano Carer’) - GOV.UK

-If you are unsure if you can get free childcare contact the Early Years Funding team.
+If you are unsure if you can get free childcare contact the Early Years Education Entitlement (EYEE) team.

 (Universal Offer) – 15 Hours per week

-All children can claim up to 15 hours per week from the term after their 3rd birthday (please refer to 'when your child’s funding begins' above).
+All children can claim up to 15 hours per week from the funding period after their 3rd birthday (please refer to 'when your child’s funding begins' above).

 15 hours per week term-time only (38 weeks per year)